 - Play: there are lots of other methods to use in making your cat use the scratching post.
-One of these is by playing around the scratching post.
+One of these is by playing around with the scratching post.
 A cat toy with a wand design can be very helpful in this situation.
 It can be very useful in getting the cat to stretch higher.
 The cat will like to place its paw on the scratching post while trying to get the toy.
 Placing a toy that the cat loves on top of the scratching post will also get it to climb.
 The cat may find it interesting to scratch the post as she climbs.

 - If you have more than one cat, you will need more than one scratching post.
 You should also arrange the scratching posts together while throwing toys close to them.
 This will get the cats playing around and attract them to the scratching post.

 If you try forcing your cat by grabbing and placing its paws on the post, you won’t get any positive results.
 Cats love doing things on their terms.
 This is why they will likely avoid the scratching post if you grab their paws and place it on the post.
 This method can be quite effective if you use it on a kitten.
 It is more effective if there is no adult cat around.

 Avoid Negative Training Methods

-There are certain training methods which are known for the negative effects which they produce.
+There are certain training methods that are known for the negative effects they produce.
 These include the use of mousetraps, using water to squirt the cat, yelling, coins in cans to make noise, and others.
 These techniques can cause negative reactions and also lead to injuries.

 Using any of these techniques is ineffective with cats and they also avoid anything you are trying to achieve.
 Some of the negative behaviors which these methods can induce include defecating on carpets and personal items.